The Investment Case For Buffered ETFs

 No matter their goals, investors want to remain in the market in an attempt to achieve financial success.
 But they also want to cushion themselves against volatility.
 And that’s where the AB Conservative Buffer ETF (BUFC) can help.
 This actively managed ETF seeks a conservative level of capital appreciation while providing the potential for downside protection against market declines.
 Buffered ETFs get their name from the “buffer” they provide against downside volatility in exchange for a “cap” on the upside return potential of the “reference asset,” often a broad index.
 Buffered ETF provide a low-cost, liquid and transparent alternative to help keep people invested during unsettled markets.

-BUFC establishes targeted upside caps and specific downside protection by investing mainly in Flexible Exchange options (FLEX) that track the S&P 500.
+BUFC establishes targeted upside caps and seeks specific downside protection by investing mainly in Flexible Exchange options (FLEX) that track the S&P 500.
 FLEX options are customized option contracts that trade on an exchange but provide investors with the ability to customize key contract terms like strike price, style and expiration date while achieving price discovery in competitive, transparent auctions markets and avoiding the counterparty exposure of over-the-counter options positions.

 The fund employs proprietary AB tools to help increase potential upside participation while maintaining a conservative risk profile.
 A buffered ETF, such as BUFC, can offer growth potential, reduced volatility and/or enhanced diversification1.